 FLAGER COUNTY, FL

-Built in 1938 as Marine Studios, Marineland has a long history as the world’s first oceanarium.
-Marineland was a tourist hub from the 1940’s to the 1960’s that won the hearts of many tourists, enough to then get recognised as the #1 Visitor Attraction of Florida.
+Built in 1938 as Marine Studios, Marineland has a long history as the world’s first Oceanarium.
+Marineland was a tourist hub from the 1940’s to the 1960’s that won the hearts of many tourists, enough to then get recognized as the #1 Visitor Attraction of Florida.
 Located less than 300 miles from all metro areas in Florida and with direct access to the Matanzas river, Atlantic Ocean, Faver Dykes State Park, River to Sea Preserve and the Matanzas State Forest, Marineland was created as a typical example of a relaxing getaway in Florida.
 Now, the Town of Marineland development will span 37 acres and serve as an eco-tourism paradise and aid the local scientific community

 Originally designated as “Florida’s First Remarkable Coastal Place” by the state’s Department of Community Affairs, Marineland is conveniently located to serve as the ideal spot for relaxing, hiking and other activities, all just a stone’s throw away from the major metro cities of Florida.
-What began as an opportunity to provide people with the chance to get up close and personal with marine life, eventually evolved into the first step towards eco-tourism that featured short-term experiences like the Marine Dolphin Adventure for tourists and long-term options such as the Oceanfront homes, Vacation village homes and Residences in Hammocks, for those who desired to call Marineland their home.
+What began as an opportunity to provide people with the chance to get up close and personal with marine life, eventually evolved into the first step towards eco-tourism that featured short-term experiences like the Marine Dolphin Adventure for tourists and long-term options such as the Oceanfront homes, Vacation village homes and Residences in Hammocks, designed for those who desired to call Marineland their home.